habyaad/DSA-library/README.md

   - Print linked list forward and backward

 ### HashMap or HashTable
-For storing key value pair using a hash function
+For storing key-value pair using a hash function
 #### Features:
   - Insert key value pair
   - Retrieve value of key